Nick Galati , PhD

 After working in the biochemistry lab for a few years, I went to graduate school at the University of Colorado.
 While in graduate school, I learned to use fluorescence microscopy to try and understand how the shape of a neuron impacts how that neuron process information.
 Through this research I fell in love with microscopy and so for my postdoc I focused on using quantitative microscopy to understand how cells utilize cilia for cell to cell communication and cellular motility.
 At Western, I’ve continued to focus on using microscopy to study cilia and I take great pleasure in introducing students to the fascinating and dynamic microscopic world that can be revealed with light microscopy.

-Beyond my life as a professor, I am a husband and father and a rowdy puppy owner.
+Beyond my life as a professor, I am a husband and father and a rowdy dog owner and a hockey coach.
 As a family, we spend as much time outdoors as possible riding bikes and going for walks and moving dirt around the garden.
 If I ever get a large chunk of free time again (fingers crossed), I hope to plan out a bicycle tour.
 Before graduate school, I rode my bike from Pennsylvania to Kansas.
 At some point, I’d like to finish that trip and bike from Kansas to Washington.
 Two interesting observations from that trip… 1) Kentucky was way more bike friendly than Virginia and 2) strangers were always eager to help when I was in a jam.

 Research Interests